scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 Writing tutorials, reports, and papers in markdown is a pleasant experience because of the easy incorporation of text, code, and images without the need to rely on word processing software.
 However, I've still been writing most of my journal articles and other research outputs using Microsoft Word.
 The main reason is because I rely heavily on my Zotero library to manage my collection of references, and Zotero has relatively okay intergration with word (well, sometimes it breaks).

 I'm a bit late to the party, but I've recently found that R Studio has some very painless integration with Zotero that allows for library searching via the citation picker.
-This means one can have the best of both words - writing in markdown *and* having integrated access to their zotero library.
+This means one can have the best of both words - writing in markdown *and* having integrated access to their Zotero library.
 It takes only a minor bit of setting up, but I'll write this process up here for those who might be interested in ditching Word and using two great open source programs to writing your academic papers.
 But first, I'll give some brief motivation for why how I've found Zotero to be a critical part of my academic writing process.

 ### How Zotero integrates with MS Word/others